volt72/DiscordRaidBots/README.md

 I'm releasing this under the GNU Public License 3.0 because of a few personal reasons.

 All the code that is public is meant to be for educational purposes only and I hope it helps you all.
+I have included some core features of C# in the code, such as enumerables, Lists, arrays, methods, classes, libraries, wrappers, JSON, and many other cool things that should be useful to everyone who is trying to learn.

 >The GNU General Public License is a free, copyleft license for software and other kinds of works.
 >